ElegantEngineeringTech/livewire-modal/README.md

 You can open and close modals by dispatching `modal-open` and `modal-close` events.

-Any Livewire component can be used as a modal, no need for special interfaces or base components.
+Any Livewire component can be used as a modal without requiring special interfaces or base components.
 Simply use your existing components as they are.

 ## Installation